KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter06.rst

 ***************************
-Chapter 06 - faucet example
+Chapter 06 - Faucet Example
 ***************************

 Finally, we are ready for the first actual example of a CC contract.
 The faucet.
 This is a very simple contract and it ran into some interesting bugs in the first incarnation.